langfuse/langfuse/README.md

 # What is Langfuse?

 Langfuse is an open source observability & analytics solution for LLM-based applications.
-It is mostly used to monitor production usage but some users also use it for local development of their LLM applications.
+It is mostly geared towards production usage but some users also use it for local development of their LLM applications.

 Langfuse is focused on applications built on top of LLMs.
-Many new abstractions and common best practices envolved recently and they are complex to monitor at runtime, e.g. agents, chained prompts, embedding.based retrieval, access to REPLs, access to APIs.
-These make applications more powerful but also unpredictable for developers.
-Thus Langfuse helps to monitor and debug these applications while aggregating metrics that help with improving the application.
+Many new abstractions and common best practices evolved recently, e.g. agents, chained prompts, embedding-based retrieval, LLM access to REPLs & APIs.
+These make applications more powerful but also unpredictable for developers as they cannot fully anticipate how changes impact the quality, cost and overall latency of their application.
+Thus Langfuse helps to monitor and debug these applications.

 **Demo (2 min)**